CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 **Additional credits** can be found in the _Middle-earth: The Wizards_ rulesbook (due to space limitations. we were unable to include them here).

 ---

-[^bullets]: These online rules are not formatted with a line of bullets as a sidebar.
-See the pdf version of the rules instead.